Identity & Sync Groups

 not what’s reachable.

-- Least privilege, just-in-time — scoped to the task’s entities, not standing org-wide access (the over-privilege pattern OWASP’s NHI Top 10 flags as the dominant agent risk).
+- Least privilege, just-in-time: scoped to the record’s entities, not standing org-wide access (the over-privilege pattern OWASP’s NHI Top 10 flags as the dominant agent risk).

 Narrowing to specific entities